hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ### DHCP-Server
 In big networks, IP-Address management is very annoying.
-Setting static IP-Addresses for every Client is very frustrating and leads to conflicts if you forgot which IP is already in use.
+Setting static IP-Addresses for every client is very frustrating and leads to conflicts if you forgot which IP is already in use.
 To reduce the issue, include a DHCP server.
 Clients send DHCPDISCOVER Packets (Broadcasts) per default to search for any DHCP-Server giving them an IP-Address.
-If there is any Server, they receive a Default Gateway, DNS-Server and IP-Address which can be rotated or not.
+If there is any server, they receive a Default-Gateway, DNS-Server and IP-Address which can be rotated or not.
 At first, exclude all addresses not used in the dhcp pool.
 If you want address from 100 to 150, exclude 0-99 and 151-255.

 ````bash
 ip dhcp excluded-address <IP> <IP>